-This Christmas tree geoboard is a fun way to help little mathematicians explore shapes and geometry while they strengthen those little fingers.
-Often seen in preschool classrooms, geoboards are an amazing math manipulative that helps explore not only shapes, but area, perimeter, and angles and can be used all through the elementary years as a hands on way to learn about geometry.
+This Christmas tree geoboard is a fun way to help little mathematicians explore shapes and geometry while strengthening those little fingers.
+Often seen in preschool classrooms, geoboards are an amazing math manipulative that helps explore not only shapes, but area, perimeter and angles and can be used all through the elementary years as a hands-on way to learn about geometry.

-To make the geoboard you’ll need a few supplies:
+To make the geoboard, you’ll need some supplies:

 - 12 x 12 cork board tile (We used 2.)

 - Green and brown acrylic paint

 Making the Christmas Tree Geoboard

 I started by measuring and drawing out the Christmas tree.

 From the top, I measured 6 inches in (halfway) and 1 inch down and marked the top of the tree.

 For the bottom corners of the tree, I measured 1 inch up from the bottom and 2 inches in from each side and made a mark.
 Using a ruler, I drew the 2 sides and bottom of the tree.

 Once I had the outline drawn, I used masking tape to tape off the outside edge of the tree.
 This made it super easy to paint a straight line.